-- Avoid skin, eye and clothing contact with fuel. - Immediately consult a doctor if you swallow fuel. - Do not inhale fuel vapors. - In case of skin contact, rinse the affected area with plenty of water. - Rinse the eyes thoroughly with water, and consult a doctor in case of fuel contact with the eyes. - Change your clothing in case of fuel spills on them. - Keep fuels correctly in a suitable canister, and out of the reach of children.
+- Avoid skin, eye and clothing contact with fuel. - Immediately consult a doctor if you swallow fuel. - Do not inhale fuel vapors. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Rinse the eyes thoroughly with water, and consult a doctor in case of fuel contact with the eyes. - Change your clothing if fuel spills on them. - Keep fuels correctly in a suitable canister, and out of the reach of children.

-- Check the throttle cable routing. ( p.
-69) - Mount fuel hose 1.
+- Check the throttle cable routing. (p.
+70) - Mount fuel hose 1.

-- Position the fuel tank.

-- Make sure that no cables or throttle cables are trapped or damaged.

-- Mount and tighten screw 2.
-Guideline
+- Make sure that no cables or throttle cables are trapped or dam- - Mount and tighten screw 2.